james-knott-iw/spring-boot-dockerised/README.md

 docker build --tag=demo-api:latest .
 ```

-To run the Docker image of the Spring Boot application:
+To run the Docker container of the Spring Boot application:

 ```bash
 docker run -d -p8080:8080 demo-api:latest
 ```
 ### Tests
 - To test the Demo API, import the Postman requests JSON file [Person Requests.postman_collection.json](/demo-api/Demo%20API%20Requests.postman_collection.json).
-This Postman Collection contains requests to perform CRUD on Person and Pet Entities.
+This Postman collection contains requests to perform CRUD on Person and Pet Entities.
-- There is also an Open API Schema usingSwagger UI at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html) (Work in progress, some definitions are incorrect)
+- There is also an Open API Schema using Swagger UI at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html).